 Answer a call with video

-To receive incoming calls, you have to subscribe to the IncomingCall event.
+To receive incoming calls, subscribe to the IncomingCall event.

 To receive incoming calls, the application must be connected to Voximplant Cloud and the user must be authorized.
 If the application or web page is closed you need to set up push notifications.